DanCInOz/sphinx-setup-docs/docs/source/install-rancher.rst

 Install Rancher
 ===============

 As mentioned earlier, Rancher is the software the controls the docker engine on your desktop.
-We will run the sphinx images inside docker.
+We will run the sphinx pdf build scripts inside docker.

+At this point you can decide not to instal Rancher-Desktop and simplify the process a little.
+If you do that the only downside is that you will not be able to build the PDF images locally on your machine.
+If that is the case, go ahead and skip this entire section.
 Download Rancher
 ----------------